Areas of practice

 Counselling practice website:www.chrispnicol.com

-I’m a Registered Clinical Counsellor and Talk Therapist with over 12 years of lived experience in addiction, over 20 years of professional experience, and I offer online individual therapy for adults seeking support around addictions, depression, anxiety, and loss.
+I’m a Registered Clinical Counsellor and Talk Therapist with over 12 years of lived experience in addiction, over 20 years of professional experience, and I offer telephone-based and online individual therapy for adults seeking support around addictions, depression, anxiety, and loss.

 In the mid-90s, it was my own recovery from addiction that set the stage for my career as a therapist.
 After a few years as a key worker in a safe house for high-risk youth, I decided to go back to school with the goal of becoming a high school science teacher.
 Life had different plans.
 After getting a Bachelor's Degree in Biology (UBC) and a Master’s Degree in Counselling Psychology (Yorkville), I found myself working at a community health centre in Vancouver's downtown eastside, first as a clinical counsellor, and then as a supervisor.
 I worked there for 13 years, and in 2019 I transitioned into a clinical counselling practice lead position with a regional health authority, providing counselling practice support and guidance to managers, supervisors, and therapists across Vancouver.